 At the request of the Minister for Social Development, Superu commissioned research on the importance of resilience in helping children and adults respond to adversity.
 Our research specifically looks at how many at-risk children go on to achieve good employment and education outcomes, and investigates the key factors that...

 12 May 2017

-This report is part of the Growing Up in New Zealand longitudinal study and was prepared by the University of Auckland.
-It focuses on the children from the study as they get ready to start school.
-The biggest shift for most children is that they now attend early childhood education, and most are reported to be...
+These reports are part of the Growing Up in New Zealand longitudinal study and were prepared by the University of Auckland.
+They focus on the children from the study as they get ready to start school.
+The biggest shift for most children is that they now attend early childhood education, and most are reported...

 Evaluation case study: A process evaluation of the children's mentoring programme at Pillars Christchurch

 This case study explains the process evaluation undertaken with Pillars in Christchurch on their mentoring programme for children with a caregiver in prison.
 The purpose was to assess how well the programme worked for its clients (ie efficiency).

 This case study details the outcomes evaluation undertaken with Barnardos in Whangarei on its in-home parenting programme.
 The evaluation focused on how well the programme met its objectives in changing clients’ lives for the better (ie effectiveness).

 From July 2016 to March 2017, we found that Child, Youth and Family (CYF) residences generally met the standards that are required by the Optional Protocol to the Convention Against Torture and other Cruel, Inhuman and Degrading Treatment or Punishment.
 As far as we can establish, residences appear to be...

 Research evidence shows early in a child’s life is a critical time in terms of the rapid language development that takes place, particularly in the first two to three years.
 This evaluation investigated how effectively young children’s oral language learning and development were supported in their early years...